 He earned his bachelor's degree in philosophy, two master's degrees in business and a doctorate in education, as well as an honorary associate degree.

 Ski, and his husband, Steve Perrault, are residents of Harrisburg, Pennsylvania.
 A native of Cleveland, Ohio, he is an avid bicyclist and the only member of his working-class family to graduate from college.

-Stephen Ampersand serves as interim vice-president of student affairs and enrollment management at Harrisburg Area Community College (HACC).
+Stephen Ampersand, M.S.M., serves as vice-president of student affairs and enrollment management at Harrisburg Area Community College (HACC).
 Stephen Ampersand has over 12 years of progressive higher education enrollment management experience, across multiple sectors.
 Having served as an admissions counselor, records and registration manager, financial aid director, assistant vice president, and dean of enrollment management, Stephen brings a diverse professional background to HACC.
 Stephen holds an Associate in Science and Bachelor of Science in Business Administration from Peirce College, a Master of Science in Management- Organizational Leadership from Wilmington University, and has been admitted into the Doctor of Education Leadership program at Delaware State University.

 Warren Anderson, Ed.D., joined the HACC community in July 2016 as chief inclusion and diversity officer (CIDO).
 As CIDO, Warren provides leadership and strategic planning in implementing HACC's commitment to a Collegewide environment of collegiality, inclusiveness, respect and cultural competence.

 Warren has a strong and successful portfolio of experience in student success and inclusion and diversity in higher education, having served in executive leadership roles at Slippery Rock University, Slippery Rock, Pennsylvania; Clarkson University, Potsdam, New York; and East Stroudsburg University, East Stroudsburg, Pennsylvania.